 Couples therapy is a process by which people go beyond blaming, accusing and defending.
 Each member of the couple is invited to look at him or herself and to assume responsibility.

 Couples that are serious in their pursuit of a more mature relationship attend consultations (usually bi-weekly) over several months.
 Progress is not immediate, and couples need to know that at times consultation might be hard and even uncomfortable.
-Yet, as painful and difficult conversations take place, the stage for a new level of contact between the couple is set, and looking towards a better future becomes possible.
+Yet, as the difficult conversations take place, the stage for a new level of contact between the couple is set, and looking towards a better future becomes possible.

 When couples are able to engage in calmer interactions, they are at a better place to make decisions about how they want to relate to each other.
 These well thought out decisions will, in the long run, benefit each of them individually, the couple, and the family as a whole.